0xAndoroid/pallet-dex/README.md

 $x+t$ tokens A and $y$ tokens B.
 Since the ratio of our deposit is the same as ratio of tokens in the pool, the following statement is true.
 ${t-p_0 \over q_0} = {x+t \over y}$
-Solving the two systems above, we get our formula for $p_0$ mentioned above.
+Solving the two equations above, we get our formula for $p_0$ mentioned above.
 ### Withdrawals
 The process of withdrawing only one asset is the reverse of depositing.
 Firstly we withdraw, and then we swap.
 The formula for the amount of token A to be withdrawn is similar too $p_0=x-\sqrt{x^2-xt}$.
 Proof is very similar too.